AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 Both Author and Admin can create certifications and learning programs for learners from the Author app.
 From the home page, click either Certifications, or Learning Programs to create the respective learning objects.

-To know how to create and manage certifications and learning programs, see  [Certifications](https://helpx.adobe.com/captivate-prime/administrators/feature-summary/certifications.html) and  [Learning Programs](https://helpx.adobe.com/captivate-prime/administrators/feature-summary/learning-programs.html).
+To know how to create and manage certifications and learning programs, see&nbsp; [Certifications](https://helpx.adobe.com/captivate-prime/administrators/feature-summary/certifications.html)&nbsp;and&nbsp; [Learning Programs](https://helpx.adobe.com/captivate-prime/administrators/feature-summary/learning-programs.html).

 ## Mandatory courses for external certification {#mandatorycoursesforexternalcertification}

-In earlier releases of Learning Manager, course completion from learner in External certification was not mandatory to complete a Certificate.
+In earlier releases of Captivate Prime, course completion from learner in External certification was not mandatory to complete a Certificate.

 You can now make courses mandatory by enabling the option **Set required courses as Mandatory for Certificate Completion** in the Curriculum tab.